• Skip to primary navigation

 So you're all set to make that scrumptious miso soup, but uh-oh, you realize you're out of miso paste.
 Don't sweat it!
 There are several ways to find a substitute for miso paste without losing out on flavor.
 One popular miso substitute is miso powder.
 To use it, simply dissolve 1 tablespoon of miso powder in a small amount of hot water to form a paste-like consistency.
 Then, add it to your recipe just as you would with regular miso paste.

 If you're looking for a miso replacement that's not miso powder, you can also consider options like soy sauce or tamari.
 While these won't perfectly mimic the unique umami flavor of miso, they can still add depth and richness to your dish.
-So whatever miso paste alternative you opt for, rest assured you can whip up a dish that's both delicious and satisfying.
-Go ahead, get creative and don't let the absence of one ingredient hold you back!
+So whatever miso paste alternative you opt for, rest assured you can whip up a delicious and satisfying dish.
+Go ahead, get creative, and don't let the absence of one ingredient hold you back!

 📖 Variations